 I think second half is what I said.
 Second half, excuse me.
 Yeah.
 So, I mean, that's the inference from us being through that first block, right?
 And we'll get through that in this quarter and get into the second lot in the second quarter.
 So you're right.

 Got it.
-So GDIT, obviously, you're looking for pretty good bookings.
-It's kind of we look around.
-There are several very large competitions for competitor programs in the network space.
-You know, GSMO and NextGen are.
-How, in terms of looking at your expected growth, do you factor those?
-Because obviously you have other competitors, and if you win, things are going to be a lot better.
-And if you lose, they won't be as good as you're projecting.
+So GDIT, obviously, you know, you're looking for pretty good bookings.
+You know, it's kind of we look around.
+There are several very large competitions for competitor programs in the network space. you know, GSMO and NextGen are.
+How, in terms of looking at, you know, your expected growth, do you factor those?
+Because obviously you have other competitors, and if you win, things are going to be a lot better, and if you lose, they won't be as good as you're projecting.
 So how do you factor them?

-So if you think about us and you know us and you've known us for years, we are conservative when we look at opportunities.
+So if you think about us, and you know us, and you've known us for years, we are conservative when we look at opportunities.
 We give healthy discount rates.
-I think that's a good thing to do internally for the business.
-And the forecast and guidance that we issue reflects that, those discounted rates.
-So, you know, the beauty of a business with 7,000 contracts is that frankly no one is dispositive.
+I think that's a good thing to do internally for the business, and the forecast and guidance that we issue reflects those discounted rates.
+So, you know, the beauty of a business with 7,000 contracts is that, frankly, no one is dispositive.
 But I'm comfortable that they'll win their fair share.
-That said, we've approached this, their pipeline through looking through a conservative prism.
+That said, we've approached this, their pipeline, through looking through a conservative prism.

 Thank you very much.